-Dyspareunia (dys*pa*reu*nia) means difficult or painful sexual intercourse with initial penetration, and/or during thrusting, and/or after intercourse (an after-effect).
+Dyspareunia (dys*pa*reu*nia) means painful sexual intercourse.
+The pain can occur with initial penetration and/or during thrusting and/or after intercourse (an after-effect).

 - Medical causes, such as vaginal infections, sexually transmitted diseases, skin conditions, hormonal problems, conditions of the intestines or genitals or urinary system

 - Physical causes, such as vaginal abrasions, scars, nerve damage, complications from vaginal delivery, size incompatibility